 We will be looking at our three favorite Edgar Martinez rookie cards.
-These are some interesting investment options, and one of them has a pretty fun story attached to it.
+These are some attractive investment options, and one of them has a pretty fun story attached to it.

 1988 Fleer Edgar Martinez RC #378

-The first Edgar Martinez rookie card we are going to look at today is from Fleer.
-Fleer is a respected trading card company in the world of sports, and as a result, it should not be a surprise to see one of their cards at the top of our list.
+The first Edgar Martinez rookie card we will look at today is from Fleer.
+Fleer is a respected trading card company in the world of sports, so it should not be a surprise to see one of their cards at the top of our list.

 This card holds decent value as it is the most sought-after Edgar Martinez rookie card.
-It features Martinez in his while Mariners uniform as he is sitting in the dugout.
+It features Martinez in his while Mariners uniform while sitting in the dugout.
 There is a blue background with a white border.

 1988 Donruss Rookies Edgar Martinez #36

 Both players had large bushy mustaches at the time, and as a result, there was some confusion.
-Neither player was prominent or highly regarded at the time, and as a result, it is somewhat understandable that they made this mistake.
+Neither player was prominent or highly regarded at the time, so it is somewhat understandable that they made this mistake.

 1989 Score Edgar Martinez RC #637

-The back of the card has a long blurb about his background as a player and his minor league success.
-This card is a solid option for people looking to invest in a low-cost card.
+The back of the card has a long blurb about his background as a player and his minor-league success.
+This card is a solid option for investing in a low-cost card.

 Edgar Martinez Rookie Card Value

-Despite being retired for over 15 years, we believe that Edgar Martinez rookie cards are solid investment options.
+Despite being retired for over 15 years, we believe Edgar Martinez’s cards are solid investment options.
 He was an elite player, but his cards have not reached the value of other elite baseball players.